Reverend Lonnie Peek, April 5th, 2016

-LP: No. 'Cause I was still in, I was still in – so was down here.
+LP: No. Because I was still in, I was still in – so was down here.
 Wayne State, '68.
 So, no. Well, that's a good point.
 Several times I had gotten calls to be involved in things.
 But certain things, I just – steered away from.
-And I could always frame it in – 'cause you know, I had to take courses, I was in school, too, you know what I'm saying?
-So, I was – I was – I – I picked and chose.
-I didn't – I didn't have – I didn't have the need for the limelight, even though I was cast in the limelight.
+And I could always frame it in – because you know, I had to take courses, I was in school, too, you know what I'm saying?
+So, I was – I picked and chose.
+I didn't – I didn't have the need for the limelight, even though I was cast in the limelight.
 I didn't go seeking it.
 I just did what I needed to do.
-I knew in two years I was gonna be out of here, and I wanted to prepare for – I needed a job once I graduated.
+I knew in two years I was going to be out of here, and I wanted to prepare for – I needed a job once I graduated.
 So that's how I answer that question.

-WW: In – during this time you were 28 – you were 28 years old, right?
+WW: During this time you were 28 – you were 28 years old, right?

 LP: Close to 30 – yeah, yeah, yeah, yeah, yeah, yeah.

 LP: Yeah, yeah, yeah.
 Well – well, yeah, yeah.
 In our mid-twenties.
-In our mid-twenties and I think that...
-See, I had a unique situation.
+In our mid-twenties and I think that— See, I had a unique situation.
 I was not from Detroit.
-When I got here, and since I was teaching, I didn't know a lot of folks, at that level, so whole ABS thing was like – I was a newcomer.
+When I got here, and since I was teaching, I didn't know a lot of folks, at that level, so whole ABS thing was like, I was a newcomer.
 That was good, and bad.
-It was good because I hadn't pissed nobody off, 'cause I didn't know nobody.
-You know, it was bad because, “who is this guy?”
+It was good because I hadn't pissed nobody off, because I didn't know nobody.
+You know, it was bad because, “Who is this guy?”
 But I had the type of – I like to think I had the type of personality that got along with folks.
 The girls liked me.
 Always get the women on your side.
 You get the women on your side, you will be successful.
 So, I had good female support.
-So, the point I'm asking you, is that I was in a – I was on a particular course.
-And that course was the – the '67-'68 piece was happening but I was on a course that you know, I have a life – an adult life to live after this, and I gotta start getting prepared for that.
-And when I graduated, Gil Maddox – I don't know if you remember him – he had a television show called Profile of Blacks – Profile of Blacks – and he hired me for three months just to help him write some scripts and stuff.
-So that gave me a little income and then – but I didn't know what I was gonna do.
+So, the point I'm asking you, is that I was on a particular course.
+And that course was the – the '67-'68 piece was happening but I was on a course that you know, I have a life – an adult life to live after this, and I got to start getting prepared for that.
+And when I graduated, Gil Maddox – I don't know if you remember him – he had a television show called Profile of Blacks, and he hired me for three months just to help him write some scripts and stuff.
+So that gave me a little income and then – but I didn't know what I was going to do.
 Got this master's degree.
 Just a little bit of notoriety, I didn't have no job.
 I get a call from Murray Jackson, who was the first president at Wayne County Community College.
-And Murray and I had met over the course of the year and he said “well, look, man, I wanna start up a Black Studies department.
+And Murray and I had met over the course of the year and he said, “Well, look, man, I want to start up a Black Studies department.
 At the college.
 Would you be willing?”
 Well yeah, man.
 Yeah.
 He brought me over in about two months.
 Started the Black Studies department.
 There are still courses at the college that I created back then.
 That's something, man.
 I worked at the college for five years.
 Went out, on my own, as a business person.
 But the college has been a constant contact in my life.
 Based on my business and I work now, work very closely with its chancellor, Dr. Curtis Ivery, a great guy, but I've worked with every president of that college.
 That was, once again, one of the paths that the lord puts you on that you could pray or ask for.
 See, in life, your best blessings are blessings you don't ask for.
 Because you can't form the concept when asking for that blessing.
 So that was a blessing.
 And I got over to Wayne County Community College, and that's where I sat for five years.

 WW: Well, given your relatively short time in the city before 1967, did you feel or perceive a shift in the atmosphere of the city?

 LP: Yeah.
 Yeah, yeah.
 Yeah.
 It went from a position of feeling powerless, to seize the opportunities.
-And I think that – when Bill Patrick – the first African American to get in with City Council – the formation of New Detroit – these things started giving folks a different slant on this.
-And when New Detroit was formed, with the governor, and the mayor, all the bigwigs...
+And I think that – when Bill Patrick, the first African American to get in with City Council, the formation of New Detroit, these things started giving folks a different slant on this.
+And when New Detroit was formed, with the governor, and the mayor, all the bigwigs.
 I'll never forget, I went to the press conference down in City Council.
-I said, this – this – this is – this could be a good organization.
+I said, this is – this could be a good organization.
 This is a – this is different.
 You know, white corporate people, black community people, educators coming together.
-And I got a – about a year or so I got a call from Bill Patrick who was president of New Detroit, asked me to come down, appear before the board, I came down and gave a speech while I - next year they elected me to the board.
+And I got a – about a year or so later I got a call from Bill Patrick who was president of New Detroit, asked me to come down, appear before the board, I came down and gave a speech while I - next year they elected me to the board.
 I've been on the board ever since.
 Matter of fact, I've been on the board so long, they just put me in emeritus.
 I've been on that board since 1969.
-So I've seen it, but getting back to your question, Coleman Young's election was a turning point for the city.
+So I've seen it.
+But getting back to your question, Coleman Young's election was a turning point for the city.
 Because they believe in Coleman, a brilliant man, a community-oriented man.
-So he gave black folks, if you will, not only hope, but realization that, if you vote, put people in positions, you can – you can make a difference.
+So he gave black folks, if you will, not only hope, but realization that, if you vote, put people in positions, you can make a difference.
 And Coleman made a difference.
 And you'll say he made a difference.
 He'll tell you, what he told you, he said the biggest mistake he made was staying in office too long.
 Should have got out.
 He said, “I should have served two terms, maximum three.
 I shoulda got out.”
 But one of the things about Coleman Young, when they were looking for corruption and all that stuff, I'll never forget, he says “They keep looking.
 They're wasting all that money, looking for corruption to put me in jail.
 I ain't got no money!”
 They never found nothing on Coleman Young.
 But people around him fell.
 But he was one of the turning points in the city.